 Salt at Shoal Bay — Shoal Bay, NSW

 Salt at Shoal Bay is everything you can dream of when it comes to a modern beach house — it’s got a sleek, modern design, it’s been styled impeccably, and of course, it sits directly across a white, sandy beach.
 The property itself is located within Shoal Bay, a small, coastal town of Port Stephens, and has been split into three different luxury accommodation options, including ‘Ground Floor’ (sleeps 10), ‘Upper Level’ (sleeps 11), and a separate black freestanding cottage named ‘The Cottage’ (sleeps 5).
 Ideal for large groups and families, each option holds standout features of their own, such as a private backyard deck, an outdoor shower, and an entertaining area complete with its own dedicated bar.

 Ground Floor: From $614 per night (sleeps 10)

 This elegant French Provincial stay called ‘The Tower’ at Mount Ophir Estate was originally built in 1903 and has since undergone a luxurious transformation.
-Set within Mount Ophir Estate, a unique and exclusive property in the rural district of Rutherglen in northern Victoria, this truly unique listing features three levels with a spiral staircase that leads to a private sitting room on the second floor and a bedroom suite at the top.
+Set within Mount Ophir Estate, an exclusive property in the rural district of Rutherglen in northern Victoria, this truly unique Airbnb listing in Australia features three levels with a spiral staircase that leads to a private sitting room on the second floor and a bedroom suite at the top.
 Stay here to fully immerse yourself within an extraordinary architectural landmark in Australian winemaking history.